 Ms. Tillman joined Aflac in January 1996 as a member of the Legal department and was promoted to second vice president in September 1997.
 She was promoted to vice president and senior associate counsel, Legal division, in September 2000.
-Her work as legal counsel to the Human Resources division led to her promotion to senior vice president, director of Human Resources, in August 2001, and ultimately to Corporate Services in 2008.
+Her work as legal counsel to the Human Resources division led to her promotion to senior vice president, director of Human Resources, in August 2001, and then to Corporate Services in 2008.
 She was recently promoted to General Counsel in May 2014.

 Before joining Aflac, Ms. Tillman served as an associate professor at North Carolina Central University School of Law.
 From 1990 to 1993, she was an associate with the Smith, Helms, Mulliss and Moore law firm in Greensboro, N.C.
 She also served as a federal judicial law clerk to Judge Richard C. Erwin, U.S. District Court for North Carolina.